 At student legal clinics in the Lower Mainland and Victoria, law students can help those who would otherwise be unable to afford legal assistance.
 The students help with legal problems such as tenancy or work problems, accessing government benefits, (less serious) criminal charges, and small claims cases.
 In the Lower Mainland, call 604-822-5791 or visit lslap.bc.ca.
 In the Victoria area, call 250-385-1221 or visit uvic.ca/law/about/centre.

-Lawyers across BC participate in the Lawyer Referral Service, which can connect you with a lawyer for a half-hour consultation for $25 plus taxes.
-The service is operated by the BC Branch of the Canadian Bar Association.
-Call 604-687-3221 in the Lower Mainland or 1-800-663-1919 toll-free elsewhere in BC, or visit lrsbc.org.
+Lawyers across BC participate in the Lawyer Referral Service, which can connect you with a lawyer for a free half-hour consultation.
+The service is operated by Access Pro Bono.
+Call 604-687-3221 in the Lower Mainland or 1-800-663-1919 toll-free elsewhere in BC, or visit accessprobono.ca.
 After you explain your problem, the service will give you the name of a lawyer who does that type of law in your area of the province.
 You contact the lawyer to make an appointment.
-For $25 plus taxes, the lawyer will meet with you for a consultation for up to 30 minutes.
+The lawyer will meet with you for a free consultation for up to 30 minutes.
 The lawyer can provide some initial advice on your options.
-Then, if you and the lawyer agree, you can hire that lawyer at their normal rate.
+Then, if you and the lawyer agree, you can hire that lawyer at their regular rates.